Connect with others who understand.

 Written by Alison Channon

-Spinal muscular atrophy (SMA) is an inherited neuromuscular disorder characterized by progressive muscle weakness (hypotonia).
-There are five main types of spinal muscular atrophy (SMA), known as types 0, 1, 2, 3, and 4, as well as several additional types.
-Spinal muscular atrophy types vary by age of onset, symptoms, severity, and genetic cause.
+Spinal muscular atrophy (SMA) is an inherited neuromuscular disorder — meaning it affects the nerves that control muscle movement.
+It’s characterized by progressive muscle weakness (hypotonia).
+There are five main types of SMA — types 0, 1, 2, 3, and 4 — along with a few rarer forms.
+These types differ based on the age at which symptoms appear, the severity of those symptoms, and the underlying genetic cause.

 SMA Types 0-4